How to Find Whom a Phone Number Belongs To and Block Them

 2. Use Reverse Phone Lookup

 There are many ways to perform a reverse phone lookup when you have the number but not the owner.
 These solutions are handy ways to identify who owns the phone number.
-Websites such as Whitepages, WhoCallsMe, Pipl, Spokeo, or Numberville can all help you out with this.
+Websites like Whitepages, WhoCallsMe, Pipl, Spokeo, or Numberville can all help you.

 Many websites offer some degree of information for free, but not enough to ensure the accuracy or determine the actual source of the call.
 For better accuracy and details, websites charge a fee to gain access to identifiable information, or some give you a hint of who owns the number and ask you to pay to find out for sure.
 Bear in mind that the data may not reflect the current owner but is often correct.

 The above scenarios apply to both landline and mobile phone numbers.
-Those linked above give you all or enough information to identify who owns the number.
+Those linked above give you enough information to identify who owns the number.

 3. Browse and Search Social media

-If the number is associated with a company of some kind, it will likely get mentioned on social media.
+If the number is associated with a company, it will likely get mentioned on social media.
 That’s especially true if it’s a robocaller or scammer, as many people will rant about it on Twitter, Facebook, or elsewhere.
 It might be worth putting the number into your favorite social network and searching for it.

 4. Call the Number